 Sometimes the headlight lens may be damaged from the inside due to moisture or cracking, in which case there isn’t much you can do outside of replacing the headlight lens itself.

-I would apply this coating as evenly as possible in light coats, as I have had beads of it dry on contact by mistake.
+Apply this coating as evenly as possible in light coats, because it can bead up and dry on contact if not careful.
 It’s always best to apply several light coats than a heavy one, especially since you will already have everything taped off.

-All in all, this process should at least improve the clarity of your headlights when done properly.
-However, in some circumstances where the plastic is just old, there may not be much you can do.
-As you can tell in the picture below, I did see a drastic improvement in clarity after wetsanding as opposed to compounding and other DIY techniques I’ve tried.
+As you can tell in the picture below, I did see a drastic improvement in clarity after wet sanding as opposed to compounding and other DIY techniques I’ve tried.